Glyph TAnimation

 Contains the last frame to be displayed.

-property EndFrame: Integer default;
+property EndFrame: Integer;

 Endframe is the last frame of the animation, that will be displayed.
 So if you only want to show part of the animation, you can set both StartFrame and EndFrame to the frame numbers you like.
 The default value is -1, which means that the end frame is the last frame in the animation.